Elliot-Chan-120/NOCTURNAL/README.md

 ## Abstract

-NOCTURNAL is an integrated computational framework that combines ChEMBL database mining, machine learning-based potency prediction, and stochastic molecular optimization for drug discovery workflows.
+NOCTURNAL is an integrated computational framework that combines ChEMBL database mining, machine learning-based potency prediction, and an integrated approach to molecular optimization for drug discovery workflows.
 As long as a ChEMBL dataset exists for any given target protein of interest, users can rapidly generate machine learning models trained on that drug-structure vs. potency data via NOCTURNAL's modular data pipeline.
 This allows for potency predictions to be made on candidate molecules.

 The system can then deploy these models in a novel evolutionary algorithm 'MutaGen' to generate optimized molecular candidates while maintaining drug-like properties.
 These compounds can then be graphed through the interactive chemical space network visualization module 'ChemNet'.